 For International Non-Governmental Youth Organisations (INGYO’s)

-Starting from 2014, youth projects of INGYO’s have to apply at the National Agencies and no longer at the Executive Agency (EACEA).
+Youth projects of INGYO’s have to apply at the National Agencies, not at the Executive Agency (EACEA).

-In order to facilitate this, funding that was previously centralised at the EACEA has been distributed to all programme countries according to the usual budget distribution keys.
+In order to facilitate this, funding has been distributed to all programme countries according to the usual budget distribution keys.
 This means that INGYO’s or their member organisations can apply for project grants to all National Agencies as long as the applicant is legally established in the country were it applies.
 It is possible for an INGYO to be partner in the project of one of their member organisations.

-Please note that the Belgian National Agencies DO NOT replace the EACEA and that INGYO’s have to follow Belgian procedures.
+Please note that INGYO’s have to follow Belgian procedures.
 This means that organisations must apply to the National Agency of the Community where they are located.

 Any relevant trainings or events in English can be found below.